Tau Boötis b: Orbit and mass

 Tau Boötis b is rather massive, with a minimum mass over four times that of Jupiter.
-It orbits the star in a so-called "torch orbit", at a distance from the star less than one seventh that of Mercury's from the Sun.
+It orbits the star at a distance less than one seventh that of Mercury's from the Sun.
 One orbital revolution takes only 3 days 7.5 hours to complete.
 Because τ Boo is hotter and larger than the Sun and the planet's orbit is so small, it is assumed to be hot.
 Assuming the planet is perfectly grey with no Greenhouse effect or tidal effects, and a Bond albedo of 0.1, the temperature would be close to 1600 K. Although it has not been detected directly, it is certain that the planet is a gas giant.

 As Tau Boötis b is more massive than most known "hot Jupiters", it was speculated that it was originally a brown dwarf, a failed star, which could have lost most of its atmosphere from the heat of its larger companion star.
 However, this seems very unlikely.
 Still, such a process has actually been detected on the famous transiting planet HD 209458 b.

-In December 1999, a group led by A. C. Cameron had announced that they had detected reflected light from the planet.
+In December 1999, a group led by Andrew Collier Cameron had announced that they had detected reflected light from the planet.
 They calculated that the orbit of the planet has an inclination of 29° and thus the absolute mass of the planet would be about 8.5 times that of Jupiter.
 They also suggested that the planet is blue in color.
+As a result it was nicknamed the "Millennium Planet" in the media.
 Unfortunately, their observations could not be confirmed and were later proved to be spurious.

 A better estimate came from the assumption of tidal lock with the star, which rotates at 40 degrees; fixing the planet's mass between 6 and 7 Jupiter masses.
 In 2007, magnetic field detection confirmed this estimate.